 Nationally developed best practice timed pathways (BPTPs)

-Within WCA we use the nationally published BPTPs to support us in developing or re-designing our cancer pathways to optime pace of diagnosis and importantly patient experience.
+We use the nationally published BPTPs to support us in developing or re-designing our cancer pathways to optimise pace of diagnosis and importantly patient experience.

 As part of any pathway work or review the BPTP, where available, is used to compare best practice approach with locally designed pathways to ensure we are optimising our pathways wherever possible.